 The following case studies are illustrative.
-Each CDD situation should be analysed on its own merit.
+Each Customer Due Diligence (CDD) situation should be analysed on its own merit.

 If a situation changes, for example, if you have already conducted CDD on a client and then another individual or entity in its ownership structure becomes a client, you should conduct CDD from scratch for the new client, although you may use the evidence that you have already collected.
-For example, if a client is a company that is owned by a trust, Regulation 5(1) must be used to identify the BOs of the company.
-If subsequently the trust becomes a client, Regulation 6(1) must be used to identify the BOs of the trust.
+For example, if a client is a company that is owned by a trust, Regulation 5(1) of the 2017 Regulations must be used to identify the beneficial owners (BOs) of the company.
+If subsequently the trust becomes a client, Regulation 6(1) of the 2017 Regulations must be used to identify the beneficial owners.